-It’s a multipurpose product.
+1) It’s a multipurpose product.
 While it cleans and removes makeup, it also contributes to skin hydration.
-In fact most micellar water products also contain soothing and hydrating ingredients.

-It allows you to clean and refresh in any condition- even if you have false lashes.
-Together with the hyaluronic acid serum, a micellar water cleanser is one of my staple for traveling or when I didn't get enough sleep.
-Both give my face a boost of freshness without the need of a sink.
+3) It allows you to clean and refresh when on the go.
+Together with the hyaluronic acid serum, a micellar water cleanser is one of my staple for when I’m traveling or can’t get enough sleep.
+Both give my face a boost of freshness and I don’t need a sink.

-How to articles on skincare rarely pay much attention to normal skin because, you know, it's normal!
-You can use a vast range of products.
+If you have normal skin I feel for you.
+How to articles on skincare rarely pay much attention to normal skin because, you know, you can use a vast range of products.
 You get the best from both worlds.

 When you have oily skin you need to avoid oil AND you need to avoid products that completely remove it.